trailofbits/testing-handbook/content/docs/fuzzing/techniques/01-writing-harnesses.md

 Even though harnesses can execute arbitrary code, a few rules are beneficial to follow when implementing harnesses.
 We adapted these from the official libFuzzer [documentation](https://llvm.org/docs/LibFuzzer.html#id23).

-In fact, these guidelines don’t just apply to the harness code, but also to the entire codebase of the SUT.
+In fact, these guidelines don't just apply to the harness code, but also to the entire codebase of the SUT.
 Refer to the SUT Patching: Overcoming obstacles section to learn how to patch SUTs for [C/C++]({{% relref "/docs/fuzzing/c-cpp/techniques/02-obstacles#sut-patching-overcoming-obstacles" %}}) and [Rust]({{% relref "/docs/fuzzing/rust/techniques/02-obstacles#sut-patching-overcoming-obstacles" %}}).

 The following points should be considered when implementing fuzzing harnesses regardless of the language they are written in: